 The good news is, what you’re feeling after childbirth is totally normal and largely due to postpartum hormone swings.
 Here’s what you need to know to find out if you are experiencing hormone imbalance, how long it will take your hormones to settle down after childbirth, and what you can do to help reduce the rollercoaster effects of postpartum hormones.

-A woman’s body produce many different hormones during pregnancy to maintain it and then to help with childbirth.
+A woman’s body produces many different hormones during pregnancy to maintain it and then to help with childbirth.
 The effects of your post pregnancy hormones may impact your day-to-day activities.

 Relaxin, for example, is a hormone that is secreted by woman's ovaries, placenta and even uterine lining during whole pregnancy.
 During first and second semesters it inhibits muscle contractions preventing premature childbirth and at the end of pregnancy promotes rupture of the membranes surrounding the fetus and opening and softening of the cervix and vagina and relaxing of ligaments of the pelvis to aid the process of childbirth.